dylibso/chicory/jmh/README.md

 ## Dependencies

-There a few additional tools that are needed to run the benchmarks:
+There a few additional tools that are needed to see the benchmark results:

 - `wget`
 - `http-server` install with: `npm install http-server -g`